davidebersani/LinkIt/README.md

 Requirements:
 - zenity

-For install this script you have two possibilities:
+For install this script:
-- You can download source code from GitHub and install it manually.
 ```sh
 wget https://github.com/bersani96/LinkIt/archive/master.zip
 unzip master.zip
 ```
 With these istructions you download and extract the script and other files.
-Insert it in a directory of PATH.
+Now install it.
 ```sh
 cd LinkIt-master
 ./setup.sh